Environmental Technology, Diploma

 What to expect

-During the program, you'll take 13 courses in the areas of environmental studies, biology, chemistry, computing, English, geoscience, geography, and math, as well as elective and complementary courses.
+During the program, you'll take 13 courses in the areas of environmental studies, biology, chemistry, english, geography, GIS, and math.
 You can also do paid work experience through co-operative education to get a big head start in your career.

 Transfer to university

-The Environmental Technology program provides up to two years of transfer credit called a block transfer to the B.Sc. in Environmental Science and for programs within the School of Environmental Sustainability at Royal Roads University.
-University of Victoria will also accept up to 20 units when entering into a BSc in Geography or a BSc Biology.
+The Environmental Technology program provides up to two years of transfer credit towards programs within the School of Environment & Sustainability at Royal Roads University (note that their option of a B.Sc. in Environmental Science will require an additional calculus, e.g. MATH 108).

 Your courses may also transfer to other BC universities and colleges to allow you to continue your education towards a degree in biology, geography or environmental studies.
 Check the BC Transfer Guide to find out where each course transfers.